evangipson/StackCollection/README.md

 }
 ```

+### Querying a StackCollection
-`StackCollection` also supports some LINQ-style extension methods:
+`StackCollection` also supports some LINQ-style methods with deferred execution:

 ```csharp
 using StackCollection;